Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version): A three-pronged approach to LRU

-Note that the actual ``reading time'' (the time to read a 4KB block) is not included in our model.
+The actual ``reading time'' (the time to read a 4 KB block from DRAM) is not included in our model.
 The reason is that this is very small compared with cache lookup, is handled concurrently, and is the same across all algorithms.

-If the request is a miss, then three things need to happen: \begin{enumerate} \item The item $d$ needs to be found on disk. \item The least-recently-used item (the one at the tail of the global list) needs to be removed.
+If the request is a miss, then three things need to happen: \begin{enumerate} \item The item $d$ needs to be found on disk. \item The least-recently-used item, at the tail of the global list, needs to be removed.
 We call this the {\em cache tail update} and denote it by the random variable $S_{tail}$. \item Item $d$ needs to be attached to the head of the global linked list.
 This is the {\em cache head update} mentioned earlier, denoted by random variable $S_{head}$. \end{enumerate}

-We can thus model the LRU Caching system via the queueing model shown in Figure~\ref{fig:LRUcache}.
+We can thus model the LRU caching system via the queueing model shown in Figure~\ref{fig:LRUcache}.

-Understanding how to properly model $S_{head}$, $S_{tail}$, and $S_{delink}$ is important and non-trivial and will come up again when discussing different eviction policies.
+{ Understanding how to properly model $S_{head}$, $S_{tail}$, and $S_{delink}$ is important and non-trivial and will come up again when discussing different eviction policies.
 We will explain these here.
 We start with $S_{head}$, which denotes the time needed for a head update on the global linked list.
 This has {\em two components}.
 The first component is obvious: just the update to the global list.
 The second component is less obvious: communicating this update to all the other requests in the queue.
 Specifically, the core performing the head update needs to communicate with all the other cores in the head update queue to alert them that this head update is happening.
 Obviously, if there are many requests in the head update queue, then this communication will take longer.